 Cintia knizei, Copiapoa knizei, Weingartia cintia

 Rebutia cintia, also known as Cintia knizei, is a dwarf cactus with globose stems that grow up to 2 inches (5 cm) in diameter.
-The color of the stems can vary, depending on season and amount of sun and water, from olive-green to purple or brown.
+The color of the stems can vary depending on the season, amount of sun, and water, from olive-green to purple or brown.
 The tuberous carrot-like roots grow up to 4 inches (10 cm) long.
 The areoles are woolly with no spines and sunken between the tubercles.
 Flowers are yellow, up to 1.6 inches (4 cm) in diameter, and appear in spring on the stem tip.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
 Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter, to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Instead of propagating your offsets, let the plant for a large cluster for the best viewing.
 When it blooms, this will make a truly beautiful display.
 Lastly, make sure to fertilizer during the growing season for the best results.